top of page

 Scope 3 emissions—those indirect emissions from purchased goods and services—are increasingly central to ESG disclosures.
 In a vivarium context, this includes caging consumables.

-Key data requirements for compliance:
+Key data requirements for compliance include:

 • Supplier-provided product-level emissions data